-Resetting TPMS on Volkswagen differs from model to model.
-For old models, the reset button can be found inside the glove box or near the gear shift.
-Once the button is found, press it for a couple of seconds until a beep is heard then release.
+Resetting TPMS on a Volkswagen differs from model to model.
+The reset button can be found inside the glove box or near the gear shift for old models.
+Once the button is found, press it for a couple of seconds until a beep is heard, then release.

 For newer models, the TPMS can be re-calibrated easily through the infotainment system.

 The TPMS on Mini models can be re-calibrated easily through the button as well.
-For old models (2002 to 2006), the reset button can be found in the front cabin on the emergency brake handle.
+For old models (2002 to 2006), the reset button can be found in the emergency brake handle’s front cabin.

 On the newer models (2007 and onwards), start the car and navigate to “Set/Info” on the instrument cluster.
-Scroll down until the tire monitor symbol is displayed then click on reset and the TPMS system will re-calibrate.
+Scroll down until the tire monitor symbol is displayed, click on reset, and re-calibrate the TPMS system.

-Toyota cars do normally have a reset button under the steering wheel.
-The reset button can be hard to find and you have to find at the lowest parts in front of your pedals.
-Just press the reset button for 5 seconds while the ignition is on and the TPMS should be reset.
+Toyota cars normally have a reset button under the steering wheel.
+The reset button can be hard to find, and you can find it in the lowest area in front of your pedals.
+Just press the reset button for 5 seconds while the ignition is on, and the TPMS should be reset.

 - Turn the ignition ON